Opportunities to engage

 ACT Health has been putting together the data and information to support the development of Specialty Service Plans, and initial consultations on specific plans have already commenced.

 ACT Health is establishing a Territory-wide Health Services Advisory Group, made up of individuals and health and consumer organisations, where input from each member's relevant sector will provide guidance on the development of Territory-wide health services planning.
+Expressions of interest for the Territory-wide Health Services Advisory Group have now closed.

 Together, we will deliver a fully integrated, Territory-wide health system that is person and family-centred, safe and effective, and adaptable to the community’s changing needs.